besmehenni/Forest_wildfire_spreading_convLSTM/README.md

-## Modeling of the spreading of forest wildfire using a convLSTM neural network.
+## Modeling of the spreading of forest wildfire using a neural network with ConvLSTM cells.
 Prediction 3-days forward.
 A personal trial, and unsatisfactory results 🤷